rotki/rotki/README.md

 ## License

 rotki is committed to being open and transparent.
 Our chosen license ensures that the software remains open to use and that contributions are transparent and welcomed.
 Distributed under the **AGPLv3** License.
-See [`LICENSE.md`](https://github.com/rotki/rotki/blob/develop/LICENSE.md) for more information
+See [`LICENSE.md`](https://github.com/rotki/rotki/blob/develop/LICENSE.md) for more information.

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>